 The S.O.
 What!
-Literacy, Life Skills, and Character Education curriculum guides students through my journey where they will explore the various issues that I encountered.
-They will discuss my mistakes and choices and examine their own.
-With a focus on helping students achieve success by overcoming their obstacles, eliminating their excuses, and calculating their choices, the curriculum addresses tough topics that impact students most.
-Because of the importance of parental involvement, parents and guardians are encouraged to participate in the program.
+Literacy, Life Skills, and Character Education curriculum guides students through my journey from bullying and insecurity to confidence and success.
+They will explore the challenges that I encountered, discuss my mistakes and choices, and examine their own.
+With a focus on helping students achieve success by overcoming their obstacles, eliminating their excuses, and calculating their choices, the curriculum addresses tough topics that impact students’ lives the most.

 Improve academic performance, standardized test scores, school attendance rates, graduation rates, and post-secondary attendance rates